 New framework could help online addicts reduce their usage

-Research has shown that internet addicts don’t always feel guilty about their usage, and in many cases, they don’t even perceive their usage as problematic.
-A new model developed by researchers at Binghamton University, State University of New York, could help addicts realize that their usage is a problem and reduce it.
+BINGHAMTON, NY – Research has shown that internet addicts do not always feel guilty about their usage, and in many cases, they do not even perceive their usage as problematic.
+A new model developed by researchers at Binghamton University, State University of New York could help addicts realize that their usage is a problem and reduce it.

 Isaac Vaghefi, assistant professor of management information systems at Binghamton University, has developed a framework using a theory from psychology known as cognitive dissonance, which is the discomfort felt by those whose actions conflict with their beliefs (e.g. someone who believes that smoking is unhealthy but chain smokes).
 Along with Hamed Qahri-Saremi, assistant professor of information systems at DePaul University, Vaghefi developed a model showing that the degree of users’ cognitive dissonance can make a difference in their willingness to quit their online addiction.

-“Dissonance is what we need to work on and what we need to help increase for users to make sure that they will do some action to limit their control,” said Vaghefi.
-“We have users who say, ‘I know I’m using a lot, but everyone around me is using a lot.’
+"Dissonance is what we need to work on and what we need to help increase for users to make sure that they will do some action to limit their control," said Vaghefi.
+"We have users who say, ‘I know I’m using a lot, but everyone around me is using a lot.’
 What we need to do is highlight the negative consequences for them.
-We can objectively use instruments that will show them the negative outcomes,so they’ll understand these consequences.
-Once people see those negative consequences, they’ll act on them and be motivated to exert self-control.”
+We can objectively use instruments that will show them the negative outcomes, so they will understand these consequences.
+Once people see those negative consequences, they will act on them and will be motivated to exert self-control."

 Vaghefi tested the model on data collected from 226 students at Binghamton University, who said how much they were intending to either stop or continue their usage of social networking sites.
 The findings show that a plausible way to help individuals to reduce or quit usage is to increase their cognitive dissonance.
 The findings suggest that making users aware of their addiction, in particular the consequences on personal, social, and academic lives caused by addiction, increases their cognitive dissonance about their behavior.